 Groundwater Management Area #1

 Also in 2007 the Texas Legislature determined that Regional GMAs should have the power and responsibility of establishing the Desired Future Condition of aquifers in the regions that they serve.
 This power and responsibility granted to the GMAs creates the intersection of the GMA effort and the Panhandle Water Planning Group’s efforts and responsibilities.
-Each GMA is legislatively required to have the Desired Future Condition (DFC) of the major aquifers in their region approved and submitted by September of 2010.
+Each GMA is legislatively required to have the Desired Future Condition (DFC) of the major aquifers in their region.
+GMA#1 adopted the state's first Desired Future Condition in 2009.
+The next deadline to the establishment of DFC’s for the region is May 2016.

 The DFC adopted for each major aquifer by the GMA#1 must be incorporated into the 2016 Regional Water Plans adopted by the Panhandle Water Planning Group (PWPG).
 This will be a significant change from previous planning cycles.
-The PWPG is taking this into consideration and is attempting to incorporate the concepts included in the GMA#1’s adopted desired future condition for the Ogallala Aquifer into its 2011 Regional Plan.
+The PWPG took this into consideration and incorporated the concepts included in the GMA#1’s adopted desired future condition for the Ogallala Aquifer into its 2011 Regional Plan.

 The GMA#1 adopted a DFC for the Ogallala Aquifer on July 7, 2009.
 This DFC includes a 40% remaining target for Dallam, Hartley, Sherman, and Moore Counties in 50 years; 80% remaining in Hemphill County in 50 years; and 50% remaining target in the remainder of GMA#1 in 50 years.
-This DFC has been challenged by G&J Ranch and Mesa Water Inc. through the petition process outlined in Chapter 36 of the Texas Water Code.
-The petitions were heard in a Public Hearing on November 11, 2009, and the Texas Water Development Board will determine whether the adopted DFC will stand in a February Public Hearing in Austin.
+This DFC is a large part of the 2016 Regional Water Planning process.

 All GMA#1 meetings are open to the public and follow the Texas Open Meetings Act.
 If you would like to be added to an interested parties list to receive direct notification of upcoming meetings please see contact information to the right.